 Rule 3701-84-32 | General facilities, equipment, and supplies - adult cardiac catheterization service.

-(A) Each provider of an adult cardiac catheterization service, or "service" shall provide adequate, properly designed space to perform cardiac catheterization procedures safely and effectively.
+(A) Each adult cardiac catheterization service, or "service" shall provide adequate, properly designed space to perform cardiac catheterization procedures safely and effectively.
 The amount of space may vary with the types of procedures performed and the nature of the facility (e.g., interventional versus diagnostic, teaching versus non-teaching).

 (B) Each service shall utilize the following: